One on One Jewellery Classes

 These days I teach silver jewellery classes during the week, I have a loyal band of students who come back every week to learn the basics of metal work, enamelling, etching and more.
 I love teaching these ongoing classes and seeing people develop and getting great results as they become more confident!
 See their work on our Gold Coast Studio Facebook Page

-I keep my weekends free for my private classes, Fridays, Saturdays and Mondays.
+I keep my weekends free for my private classes, Friday & Saturday mainly, but sometimes Sundays as well.